LukasZahradnik/PyNeuraLogic/README.md

 ### Installation

-To install PyNeuraLogic's latest release from the PyPI repository, use the following command.
+To install PyNeuraLogic's latest release from the PyPI repository, use the following command:

 ```commandline
 $ pip install neuralogic